 Follow us today!

 Join our group now!

 AES sections worldwide provide face-to-face, member-to-member engagement.
 Connect with your peers, learn from industry veterans, meet your next employer or employee.
 Section activities promote personal growth and stimulate local and international business.

-Held by Southwestern College Student Section on March 9Read More
+Held by McGill University Student Section on September 10Read More

 The Technical Council coordinates research, publication and events on technical topics in many distinct fields of audio engineering theory and practice.
 These fields are represented by Technical Committees, whose members concentrate on tracking and reporting the latest advances in technologies and applications.

 The purpose of the AES Historical Committee is to collect, create and distribute accurate historical information about the field of audio engineering.
 Resources developed by the Historical Committee include online documents, searchable indices, AES Journal articles, oral histories and multimedia content.